-The Wide Field Infrared Survey Telescope (WFIRST) is a NASA space observatory currently in development.
-WFIRST was recommended as the top priority for the next decade of astronomy in the 2010 United States National Research Council Decadal Survey.
-In February 2016, WFIRST was approved for development and launch.
-WFIRST is designed to settle essential questions in the areas of dark energy, exoplanets, and astrophysics.
+The Nancy Grace Roman Space Telescope, formerly the Wide Field Infrared Survey Telescope (WFIRST), is a NASA space observatory currently in development.
+The mission was recommended as the top priority for the next decade of astronomy in the 2010 United States National Research Council Decadal Survey.
+In February 2016, it was approved for development and launch.
+It is designed to settle essential questions in the areas of dark energy, exoplanets, and astrophysics.

-The WFIRST telescope has a primary mirror that is 2.4 meters in diameter (7.9 feet), and is the same size as the Hubble Space Telescope's (HST) primary mirror.
+It has a primary mirror that is 2.4 meters in diameter (7.9 feet), and is the same size as the Hubble Space Telescope's primary mirror.
 The mirror has the same sensitivity as Hubble’s primary mirror but will only be one fifth the weight, showcasing an advancement in telescope technology.
-WFIRST will have the sensitivity and resolution comparable to HST, but with a field of view 100 times larger, combining excellent image quality with survey power.
+It will have the sensitivity and resolution comparable to Hubble, but with a field of view 100 times larger, combining excellent image quality with survey power.

-WFIRST will have two instruments, the Wide Field Instrument (WFI) and the Coronagraph Instrument (CGI).
-The WFI provides wide field imaging and spectroscopy in support of dark energy, microlensing, and supernova surveys.
+The Roman Space Telescope will have two instruments, the Wide Field Instrument (WFI) and the Coronagraph Instrument (CGI) technology demonstration.
+The WFI provides wide field imaging and spectroscopy, with performance characteristics optimized for cosmology and exoplanet surveys.
 The CGI provides high contrast imaging and spectroscopy for observations of exoplanets and debris disks.
-The WFI is a 288-megapixel multi-band near-infrared camera, providing a sharpness of images comparable to that achieved by the Hubble Space Telescope (HST) over a 0.28 square degree field of view, 100 times larger than that of HST.
+The WFI is a 288-megapixel multi-band near-infrared camera, providing a sharpness of images comparable to that achieved by the Hubble Space Telescope over a 0.28 square degree field of view, 100 times larger than that of Hubble.
 The Coronagraphic Instrument is a high-contrast, small field of view camera and spectrometer covering visible and near-infrared wavelengths using novel starlight-suppression technology.

-WFIRST will focus on dark energy, exoplanets, and a wide range of infrared astrophysics and planetary science topics.
-WFIRST surveys include a large area, high-latitude imaging and spectroscopic survey that enables high-precision cosmological measurements with weak lensing and galaxy clustering, a time-domain survey that enables discovery and light curve monitoring of thousands of Type Ia supernovae, a time-domain survey of the Galactic bulge that enables discovery of thousands of exoplanets at AU and larger separations via gravitational microlensing, and a General Observer (GO) program that will enable a wide range of studies in astrophysics and planetary science.
+The mission will focus on dark energy and dark matter, exoplanets, and a wide range of infrared astrophysics and planetary science topics.
+Its surveys include a large area, high-latitude imaging and spectroscopic survey that enables high-precision cosmological measurements with weak lensing and galaxy clustering, a time-domain survey that enables discovery and light curve monitoring of thousands of Type Ia supernovae, a time-domain survey of the galactic bulge that enables discovery of thousands of exoplanets at AU and larger separations via gravitational microlensing.
+These surveys will be designed with broad community input to maximize other science investigations that can be pursued with these enormous datasets.
+An additional General Observer (GO) program will enable a wide range of studies in astrophysics and planetary science.

-WFIRST will study dark matter and dark energy with several techniques.
+The Roman Space Telescope will study dark matter and dark energy with several techniques.
 It will perform large surveys of galaxies and galaxy clusters to see the effects of dark matter and energy on their shapes and distributions in the universe.
-All told, more than a billion galaxies will be observed by WFIRST.
-It will also observe distant Type Ia supernovae to use them as tracers of dark matter and dark energy.
-WFIRST will provide a huge step forward in our understanding of dark matter and dark energy.
-WFIRST will also study exoplanets with two different techniques: microlensing and coronagraphy.
+All told, more than a billion galaxies will be observed.
+It will also observe distant Type Ia supernovae to use them as tracers of the accelerating expansion of the universe, providing an independent means of characterizing dark energy.
+It will provide a huge step forward in our understanding of dark matter and dark energy.
+The Roman Space Telescope will also study exoplanets with two different techniques: microlensing and through the use of a coronagraph technology demonstration.
 The mission will stare at the a dense star region toward the direction of the center of our Milky Way galaxy to observe microlensing events.
 The coronagraph instrument will demonstrate new technologies for performing direct imaging of exoplanets and disks around nearby stars.

-There will be no proprietary period for WFIRST data, and 100% of observing time will be competed.
+There will be no proprietary period for the data, and 100% of observing time will be competed.

-In addition to the WFIRST survey programs to study dark energy and exoplanets, WFIRST will allow an enormous range of scientific investigations in astrophysics and planetary science.
-WFIRST will have a robust General Observer program that will enable the scientific community to study topics that include solar system objects, exoplanet transits, brown dwarfs and stellar remnants, stellar populations of the Milky Way and nearby galaxies, galaxy evolution, quasars, gravitational lenses, and the sources of reionization.
+In addition to the survey programs to study dark energy and exoplanets, the Roman Space Telescope will allow an enormous range of scientific investigations in astrophysics and planetary science.
+It will have a robust General Observer program that will enable the scientific community to study topics that include solar system objects, exoplanet transits, brown dwarfs and stellar remnants, stellar populations of the Milky Way and nearby galaxies, galaxy evolution, quasars, gravitational lenses, and the sources of reionization.

-Under current plans, WFIRST will have a primary mission lifetime of 5 years, and is being designed to support a 5 year extended mission (fuel is the only expendable).
+Under current plans, the Roman Space Telescope will have a primary mission lifetime of 5 years, and is being designed to support a 5 year extended mission (fuel is the only expendable).